yunkunrao/tendermint.com/content/intro/index.md

 due largely to the success of "blockchain technology" like Bitcoin and Ethereum.
 Blockchain technology is just a reformalization of BFT in a more modern setting, with emphasis on peer-to-peer networking and cryptographic authentication.
-The name derrives from the way transactions are batched in blocks, where each block contains a cryptographic hash of the previous one, forming a chain.
+The name derives from the way transactions are batched in blocks, where each block contains a cryptographic hash of the previous one, forming a chain.
 In practice, the blockchain data structure actually optimizes BFT design.